 An international dimension

-- International scientific cooperation programs on evolutionary biology of drosophiles (CNRS/Japan) and on sympatric adaptations in host-parasite systems (CNRS/Holland).
+- International scientific cooperation programmes focusing on the evolutive biology of drosophila (CNRS/Japan) and sympatric adaptations in host-parasite systems (CNRS/Holland)

-- Cooperation agreements and collaboration with Italy, Spain, Russia, India and USA (NSF)
+- Cooperation agreements and collaboration with Italy, Spain, Russia, India and the US (NSF)